mongodb-industry-solutions/retail-store/resources/chatbot/README.md

 ![Create Agent](./media/dw_agent_8.png)

-- Click on the `Test` tab on the right section of the page.
+- Click on the `Run` tab on the right section of the page.
 In the chat box type `What can you do?` - you should see help text about the assistant itself.
 You can also type `Can you provide details for order 675754fce4caed6fae71f003?` and you should see order details for that order.
 Something like -
 ```
 Type: Buy Online, Get Delivery at Home
 Status: Delivered